lollobeach/SceneToModel/ADOxx/README.md

 ## Requirements

-Ensure to have pip, requests, and python installed.
+Ensure to have pip, pillow, requests, and python installed.

 > [!NOTE]
 > To make the *Scene_Recognition* button works, please include the *send_image.py* script into the BOC folder (ADOxx installation folder, typicially is something like C:\Program Files\BOC\ADOxx_1.8.0)